stepan-redka/CW-2024/README.md

 Course project built with Java and TypeScript

-A full-stack web application that combines a Java backend with a TypeScript-based frontend, styled using SCSS and Handlebars templates.
-The project demonstrates server-side logic, dynamic page rendering, and client-side interactivity.
+A full-stack voting web application that combines a Java backend with a TypeScript-based frontend, styled using SCSS and Handlebars templates.
+The project allows users to cast votes through a simple web interface and see updated results in real time.

 ## Features

+- Voting functionality with server-side request handling.
-- Handlebars templates for dynamic HTML rendering.
+- Handlebars templates for dynamic result rendering.
 - TypeScript and SCSS for modular, maintainable frontend code.
-- Example pages for demonstrating interaction between client and server.
+- Example pages demonstrating interaction between client and server.

 ## Tech Stack

 - **Backend:** Java
 - **Frontend:** TypeScript, Handlebars, SCSS
 - **Build/Tools:** Gradle

 ## How to Run